Cloufield/sumstats-liftover/README.md

 A standalone, vectorized implementation for lifting over genomic coordinates in pandas DataFrames.
 This library provides a fast and efficient way to convert genomic coordinates from one genome build (e.g., hg19/GRCh37) to another (e.g., hg38/GRCh38) using UCSC chain files.

+**Note**: This module is part of [GWASLab](https://cloufield.github.io/gwaslab/), a comprehensive Python package for processing and visualizing GWAS summary statistics.

 ## Features

 - **Fast and vectorized**: Optimized for large datasets with efficient numpy-based operations